Stuck, Bored, and Unfulfilled at Work

 1. Whose life are you living?

-Why are you in the situation you’re in?
+Why are you in this situation?
 Did you end up in your current job by choice or default?
 Are you fulfilling a promise made to your family or others?
 Are you in a career you chose at age 18 when you took a certain major in college?
 Take some time to assess how you got into your current situation.
-No need to place blame on anyone or anything— take a rational look at what has brought you to this point.
+No need to place blame on anyone or anything—take a rational look at what has brought you to this point.

 2. Does anything about your current life work?

-As you ponder these questions, do you think it’s time for a major life overhaul—perhaps a new job, move to another location, or other significant change?
+As you ponder these questions, do you think it’s time for a major life overhaul—perhaps a new job or move?
 Or are there some small but important changes you could make now?

 3. What would you rather be doing and how would you prefer to live?

-Are you living on “Someday Isle”-- that far-off land when you will actually do what you say you want to do (as in “someday, I’ll…”)?
+Are you living on “Someday Isle”—that distant land when you will actually do what you say you want to do?

 4. What steps could you take now (or have you taken) to move toward your new life?